 All 97 Participating Lakes from 2015-2022:

-16
+Avg.
+Number of Sections: 16

-228
+Avg.
+Number of Structures: 228

-12
+Avg.
+Structure Density: 12

-73
+Avg.
+Final Score: 73

 Note about graph to the left: The dotted line sets your average expectation of the score of your lake.
 If your lake is lower than the dotted line, then your shoreline health is lower than average compared to lakes with similar amount of shoreline development.
 And vice-versa in regards to a lake above the dotted line.